openearth/FORCOAST/config/content/sm-info/f2-info.md

-Frontal areas are those where there is a sharp gradient in certain properties of seawater, such as temperature or cholorophyll-a concentration.
+Frontal areas are those where there is a sharp gradient in certain properties of seawater, such as temperature or chlorophyll-a concentration.
 These areas are characterized by a higher-than-normal biological activity, and therefore can be used as an indicator of the presence of certain commercial fish species.
 This service forecasts the presence of these fronts.
 A visualization of the service results can be found in the Data viewer tab.